What tasks are delegated by a dentist to an EFDA in Ohio?

 What can I expect once I am accepted?

 Once the classes are chosen, you will receive a letter of acceptance within a week of taking the entrance exam.
 You will then be expected to respond quickly to reserve your seat in the class.
-This means sending your admissions response form along with the requested deposit by the posted deadline.
+This means responding to the admissions response along with the tuition deposit payment by the posted deadline.
 Once your deposit has been received, we will send information on how to obtain a background check and materials such as the program schedule and orientation information.

 What is included in my tuition?

-You will receive your own typodont, uniform scrub top, training manual, 3-ring binder full of information (syllabi, program rules, etc.), your own workstation assignment (equipped with state-of-the-art simulator, overhead lamp, articulator, drawers for supplies, and chair), use of instruments for the year, all materials needed to fill teeth MANY times, use of low and high speed handpieces for the year, MANY prepped typodont teeth, expert instruction, and mock board experiences.
+You will receive your own typodont, uniform scrub top, your own workstation assignment (equipped with state-of-the-art simulator, overhead lamp, articulator, drawers for supplies, and chair), use of instruments for the year, all materials needed to fill teeth MANY times, use of low and high speed handpieces for the year, MANY prepped typodont teeth, expert instruction, and mock board experiences.

 How do I know if becoming an EFDA is right for me?

 Any career decision is a personal one, but having a strong desire to do more with your dental expertise, being able to provide more hands-on care to your patients, and your employer having confidence in your abilities to contribute more to the team, are some of the reasons you might choose to become an EFDA.